 If you reject your agent's price reduction request, which would make your listing competitive with property values of comparable sold listings as well as other active listings in your area, then be prepared to accept a lower price down the road.
 Call it ...

-I've witnessed situations during my career when a property has sold for a price lower than what I felt could have been achieved if properly priced from the outset.
+I witnessed situations during my career when a property had sold for a price lower than what I had felt could have been achieved if properly priced from the outset.
 It happens.

 To be fair with your agent, advise them during the initial consultation - before they accept your listing - that you are committed to selling for fair market value, whatever that may be.
 Or that you will sell only if you obtain a particular minimum price.
 That way, your agent can make an informed decision as to whether or not they believe they can fulfill their responsibility to you.
 Or even if they want your listing.